-Post-9/11 GI Bill - The Post-9/11 GI Bill provides financial support for education and housing to individuals with at least 90 days of aggregate service on or after September 11, 2001, or individuals discharged with a service-connected disability after 30 days.
-You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill.
-The Post-9/11 GI Bill became effective for training on or after August 1, 2009.
+Post-9/11 GI Bill[®] - The Post-9/11 GI Bill[®] provides financial support for education and housing to individuals with at least 90 days of aggregate service on or after September 11, 2001, or individuals discharged with a service-connected disability after 30 days.
+You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill[®].
+The Post-9/11 GI Bill[®] became effective for training on or after August 1, 2009.
 The amount of support that an individual may qualify for depends on where they live and what type of degree they are pursuing.
-Approved training under the Post-9/11 GI Bill includes graduate and undergraduate degrees and vocational/technical training.
-All training programs must be offered by an institution of higher learning (IHL) and approved for GI Bill benefits.
-Additionally, tutorial assistance and licensing and certification test reimbursement are approved under the Post-9/11 GI Bill.
-The Post-9/11 GI Bill will pay your tuition based upon the highest in-state tuition charged by an educational institution in the state where the educational institution is located.
-The Post-9/11 GI Bill also offers some service members the opportunity to transfer their GI Bill to dependents.
+Approved training under the Post-9/11 GI Bill[®] includes graduate and undergraduate degrees and vocational/technical training.
+All training programs must be offered by an institution of higher learning (IHL) and approved for GI Bill[®] benefits.
+Additionally, tutorial assistance and licensing and certification test reimbursement are approved under the Post-9/11 GI Bill[®].
+The Post-9/11 GI Bill[®] also offers some service members the opportunity to transfer their GI Bill[®] to dependents.

-Montgomery GI Bill (Active Duty) - This program of education benefits is for students who enter active duty for the first time after June 30, 1985.
+Montgomery GI Bill[®] (Active Duty) - This program of education benefits is for students who enter active duty for the first time after June 30, 1985.
 The student must, with certain exceptions, serve continuously on active duty for three years of a 3-year enlistment, or for a lesser benefit, two years of an initial active duty obligation of less than three years.
 A student also may qualify for benefits by initially serving two continuous years on active duty, followed by four years of Selected Reserve Service.

-Montgomery GI Bill (Selected Reserve) - This program of education benefits is for reservists of the armed forces as well as the Army National Guard and the Air National Guard.
+Montgomery GI Bill® (Selected Reserve) - This program of education benefits is for reservists of the armed forces as well as the Army National Guard and the Air National Guard.
 To be eligible for this program, a reservist must have a 6-year obligation to serve in the Selected Reserve, complete Initial Active Duty for Training, have a high school diploma or its equivalent, and remain in good standing in a drilling Selected Reserve Unit.